conor-deegan/personal-website/posts/building-web-services-from-scratch-part-2-dns.md

 Next, we need a function to create a DNS response packet.
 This function takes the transaction ID, domain name, IP address, and TTL as input and returns a byte array representing the DNS response packet.

 Note: The DNS response packet is a binary format that follows the DNS protocol.
 The format is well-defined and consists of various fields such as transaction ID, flags, questions, answer RRs (resource records), authority RRs, and additional RRs.
 The response packet is constructed by concatenating these fields in the correct order.
 The transaction ID is used to match the response to the original query.
 I have no intention of explaining the DNS protocol in detail, so I will leave it at that.
-I also have no shame in admitting that I used ChatGPT to help me with this function 🤖.

 ```rust
 fn create_dns_response(transaction_id: [u8; 2], domain: &str, ip_address: Ipv4Addr, ttl: u32) -> Vec<u8> {